CtrlCIsBad/Windows95ForUTM/README.md

 Now, you will hear that iconic windows 95 boot chime.

 Then, you can do retro gaming, etc.<img width="645" height="1398" alt="IMG_6969" src="https://github.com/user-attachments/assets/bd68a5d1-ec94-45da-8e15-c100917b7db9" />

+### Important Notes
+I have disabled networking by default because Windows 95 is ancient and lacks modern security.
+Enabling it exposes the VM to major security flaws.
+If you turn it on, malware inside the VM could try to scan your local network or target your router's IP address.
+For iOS and iPadOS users, Apple's strict sandboxing prevents the VM from accessing personal data like your messages or photos.
+However, running an unencrypted, legacy network stack on a Mac carries higher security risks for the host machine.
+These risks generally trigger only if you visit unsafe websites using Internet Explorer or run untrusted files inside Windows 95.
+If you choose to enable networking, you do so knowing these risks.
+The author bears absolutely zero responsibility for any security issues, network disruptions, or compromises to your Mac, iPhone, or local network.
+Proceed entirely at your OWN risk

+### Enabling Networking (Please proceed at your own risk)
+Step 1: Select Windows 95 2
+Step 2: Click on the bottom right button
+Step 3: Click on the + icon
+Step 4: Select Netowrk
+Step 5: Select ne2k_isa
+Then boot the vm, and you will have networking.
+If you want me to update the readme (if it has spelling mistakes) please open an issue.